Larkenx/kotlin-roguelike-tutorial/tutorial/part0.md

     }
 }
 ```

+After adding your new gradle dependencies, you'll want to repeat an earlier step to get the new libraries pulled down:
+> You may need to open up the Gradle window in IntelliJ and run Refresh All Projects.
+It
+  can be found under `View > Tool Windows > Gradle`.

 ### Converting the LibGDX starter kit to use Kotlin
 Up until now, we have just been using the Java starter kit for LibGDX.
 To start using Kotlin, we can use IntelliJ's